MicrosoftDocs/azure-docs/articles/load-balancer/tutorial-nat-rule-multi-instance-portal.md

 ---
-title: "Tutorial: Configure a multiple instance inbound NAT rule - Azure portal"
+title: "Tutorial: Create a multiple instance inbound NAT rule - Azure portal"
 titleSuffix: Azure Load Balancer
 description: This tutorial shows how to configure port forwarding using Azure Load Balancer to create a connection to multiple virtual machines in an Azure virtual network.
 author: asudbring